TheXLreal/AshaOS/README.en.md

 This avoids feeding the PC stream through Android AudioTrack, while the system ASHA session remains active.
 Android still handles G.722 encoding, pairing, hearing-aid control, L2CAP, Bluetooth scheduling, and link encryption.
-AshaOS does not install firmware on hearing aids or implement a custom Nordic-style GATT service.
+AshaOS does not install firmware on hearing aids or implement a custom Nordic\Pico-style GATT service.
 Bluetooth PAN is only the network transport between PC and phone;
 it shares the same radio with outgoing ASHA and may perform poorly.